Mercury car insurance review

 Where is Mercury auto insurance available?

 Mercury auto insurance is available in 11 states across the country.
 If you live in any of the following states, you may want to consider Mercury auto insurance coverage.

 - New York

-- Liability (Property damage).
+- Liability for property damage.
 Pays for damage to third party property caused by your vehicle.

 - Collision.
-This covers damages to your car caused by an automobile accident.
+This covers your car for damages caused by an accident.

 - Comprehensive.
 Provides protection from incidents that are out of your control.
-While it doesn’t cover damage from collisions, you’ll be protected from things like theft, vandalism, severe weather, and so on.
+While it doesn’t cover damage from collisions, you’ll be protected from things like theft, vandalism or severe weather.